veggiemonk/awesome-docker/README.md

 * [IBM Bluemix Continous Delivery $$$](https://console.bluemix.net/devops/getting-started?auth=false) - Continuous delivery using a pipeline deployment onto IBM containers on Bluemix.
 * [TravisCI](https://travis-ci.org/) - A Free github projects continuous integration Saas platform for developers and Devops.
 * [Wercker](http://www.wercker.com/) - A Docker-Native continous integration & deployment Automation platform for Kubernetes & Microservice Deployments.

-## Deployment and Infrastructure
-* [Centurion](https://github.com/newrelic/centurion) - Centurion is a mass deployment tool for Docker fleets.
-It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
-By [@newrelic](https://github.com/newrelic)
-* [Clocker](https://github.com/brooklyncentral/clocker) - Clocker creates and manages a Docker cloud infrastructure.
-Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts, on both Docker and Marathon.
-It leverages [Calico][calico] and [Weave][weave] for networking and [Brooklyn][brooklyn] for application blueprints.
-By [@brooklyncentral](https://github.com/brooklyncentral)
-* [Conduit](https://github.com/ehazlett/conduit) - Experimental deployment system for Docker by [@ehazlett](https://github.com/ehazlett)
-* [depcon](https://github.com/gondor/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
-By [@gonodr][gondor]
-* [deploy](https://github.com/ttiny/deploy) - Git and Docker deployment tool.
-A middle ground between simple Docker composition tools and full blown cluster orchestration.
-Declarative configuration and short commands for managing (syncing, building, running) of infrastructures of more than a few services.
-Able to deploy whole preconfigured server or system of services with a single line (without having to scroll the line).
-* [Docket](https://github.com/netvarun/docket) - Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)
-* [dockit](https://github.com/humblec/dockit) - Do docker actions and Deploy gluster containers!
-By [@humblec](https://github.com/humblec)
-* [Longshoreman](https://github.com/longshoreman/longshoreman) - Longshoreman automates application deployment using Docker.
-Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
-By [longshoreman](https://github.com/longshoreman)
-* [rocker-compose](https://github.com/grammarly/rocker-compose) - Docker composition tool with idempotency features for deploying apps composed of multiple containers.
-By [@grammarly](grammarly)
-* [Zodiac](https://github.com/CenturyLinkLabs/zodiac) - A lightweight tool for easy deployment and rollback of dockerized applications.
-By [@CenturyLinkLabs][CenturyLinkLabs]

 ## Developer Tools
 * [ahab](https://github.com/instacart/ahab) - Docker event handling with Python by [@instacart](https://github.com/instacart)